-The JC talked to a JLM source who said 'For the Labour Party to institute training without the consultation of their Jewish affiliate at this point is an astonishing level of arrogance.'179

-We have seen that the Labour Party's ability to fulfil its safeguarding responsibilities has been questioned; that its processes for dealing with cases of antisemitism have been questioned; that the efficiency and integrity of these processes are suspect, and their freedom from interference from the Leader's Office in doubt.
+The JC talked to a JLM source who said 'For the Labour Party to institute training without the consultation of their Jewish affiliate at this point is an astonishing level of arrogance.'
+The new course has been developed with Professor David Feldman, Director of the Pears Institute for the study of Antisemitism.
+The JC noted that 'Professor Feldman was vice-chairman on Baroness Chakrabarti's report into Labour antisemitism, which was widely criticised as a "whitewash", with critics saying it failed to define contemporary antisemitism or give any indication of how to spot it.'
+179 of antisemitism have been questioned; that the efficiency and integrity of these processes are suspect, and their freedom from interference from the Leader's Office in doubt.
 Its educational programmes, as far as they exist, have run into controversy again, and it is unclear if, after having finally adopted the IHRA Definition of antisemitism, the party actually uses it in practice.
 Underlying all these failures - making them not just possible but inevitable - is the failure discussed in Part Four, the failure to tackle a culture of antisemitism denial and victim-blaming that can be found among many party members, from the top to the bottom of the party.